 I have spent the last several years living and breathing crochet, watching some succeed and others struggle, and doing some poking around to gain insights into what goes on ‘behind the scenes’ and, let me tell you, there is so much more to crochet than simply selling product!

-With a combination of skill, imagination and determination, the depth of opportunities available to you as a crochet artisan are limited only by depth of your gumption.
+With a combination of skill, imagination, and determination, the depth of opportunities available to you as a crochet artisan are limited only by the depth of your gumption.

 And you’ve got gumption…I know you do!

-So, take a deep breath and let’s talk through some of the possiblities for making money with crochet that you may not have considered (and some that you have considered because they’re great opportunities)!
+So, take a deep breath and let’s talk through some of the possibilities and ways to money with crochet that you may not have considered (and some that you have considered because they’re great opportunities)!

 Money Making Products